 Seagrass, an aquatic plant, which is found on the seabed floor in shallow waters, is able to store carbon 35 times faster than tropical rainforests!!.
 But the bad news is that seagrass is seriously threatened by polluted waters and poor marine practices.
-Yet it is a critical ecosystem that provides ideal breeding grounds for small fishes and ample feeding grounds for many marine species including the turtles.
+Yet it is a critical ecosystem that provides ideal breeding grounds for small fishes and ample feeding grounds for many marine species including sea turtles.

 Carbon Sink Ecosystems